Master of Environmental Management Degree

 Summer Course Costs

-Summer courses are open to Duke students as well as students from outside universities.
-For tuition & room & board costs, please visit our summer program costs page.
+Summer courses are open to Duke students as well as students visiting from other universities.
+Information about costs is available on our Marine Lab Tuition & Fees page.